National Association of Letter Carriers: History

-1970 Strike
+1970 strike

 Letter carrier morale plummeted during the mid-1960s as inflation eroded carriers' salaries.
 A growing sense of militancy developed as carriers and their families in big cities neared the poverty level.

 In New York City's Branch 36, a storm of protest erupted when President Richard Nixon provided only a 4.1 percent pay raise in 1969, a figure the NALC deemed unacceptable.
 Events escalated as the Christmas mail rush neared and Nixon called NALC President James Rademacher to the White House to forge a compromise that tied a pay raise in 1970 to the concept of an independent postal authority to bargain with postal unions.

 The Nixon-Rademacher agreement incensed letter carriers and when a House committee the following March approved a bill reflecting the Nixon-Rademacher compromise, calls for a strike were shouted in New York's Branch 36 and other branches.

 Despite being barred from participating in a strike, on March 17, 1970, the votes were counted in Branch 36, and a long-threatened strike was approved, 1,555 to 1,055.
 At 12:01 a.m. on March 18, picket lines created by Branch 36 went up at post offices throughout Manhattan and the Bronx in New York City as letter carriers went on strike.
 Within two days, more than 200,000 letter carriers and other postal employees across the country had joined the walkout.

 Nixon called out 25,000 soldiers to move the mail in New York City.
 The strike ended after eight days when local NALC leaders assured strikers that an agreement had been reached, even though their word was premature.
 Round-the-clock negotiations began and on April 2 a satisfactory agreement was reached, which was quickly approved by Congress.

 The NALC Office of the President: James H. Rademacher Records contain archival material related to the strike.

-Laying the groundwork for the future

 The militancy that came out of New York's Branch 36 during the strike changed forever the nature of the NALC.

 In 1971, a nationwide rank-and-file movement led by Vincent Sombrotto of Branch 36 was formed with goals of giving members the right to vote directly for national union officers and ending a proxy system that had prevented non-incumbents from breaking into the union's power structure.

 Sombrotto was elected national president in 1978, ousting incumbent president J. Joseph Vacca.
 He moved quickly to enhance the union's lobbying power with Congress and the Executive Branch, as well as the NALC's stature within the trade union movement.